All Posts

 Stomach cramps.

-Also true (except for the “stomach” part), but omits the tons of other things that U.C. can be.
+Also true (except for the “stomach” part), but omits the many, other things that U.C. can be.

 WHAT ULCERATIVE COLITIS REALLY IS:

-Sure, there’s cramps involved, but that’s just a very small piece of the misery pie.
+Sure, there can be cramps involved, but that’s just a very small piece of the misery pie.
 When we are defining the realities of a moderate to severe Ulcerative Colitis flare, we’re actually talking about a BRUTAL, maleficent disease that can have a significantly negative impact on all facets of one’s health and life.

 So here’s what the reality of having moderate to severe Ulcerative Colitis can ACTUALLY look like:

-• Bowel Urgency - the frequent experience of having to run to the bathroom, and not always making it on time
+• Bowel Urgency - the experience of suddenly having to run to the bathroom, and not always making it on time

 • Loss of bowel control (not being able to hold it, even briefly)